 Treating suppliers fairly is key to our success.
 Developing long-term, collaborative and sustainable relationships with suppliers is essential to delivering the very best for our customers.
+It is also one of our Big 6 measures "We build trusted partnerships".

 Many countries have introduced legislation to regulate the supply relationships between supermarkets and their suppliers.
-For example, the Groceries Supply Code of Practice (GSCOP) in the UK governs the relationship between Booker and its grocery suppliers.
+For example, the Groceries Supply Code of Practice (GSCOP) in the UK governs the relationship between Tesco and its grocery suppliers.
+In the Czech Republic, the Significant Market Power Act regulates retailer and supplier relationships.
 Investigations into breaches can be costly and time-consuming.
 Significant fines may result and customer trust maybe damaged.

-Even where such legislation does not exist, it is vital we treat our suppliers fairly and in line with our Values, which is a key part of nurturing long-term relationships with our suppliers.
+Even where such legislation does not exist, it is vital we treat our suppliers fairly and in line with our Values.
+This is a key part of nurturing long-term relationships with our suppliers and all of our suppliers are able to raise issues in complete confidence using our Supplier Protector Line.

 - Understand and follow the laws and codes of practice in your market which are designed to protect suppliers. - Keep to the commitments that you make to suppliers - do not vary the supplier agreements retrospectively. - Record all supplier agreements in writing and keep a copy. - Give reasonable notice of any proposed changes to supply arrangements and provide an opportunity for suppliers to have decisions reviewed. - Work collaboratively with suppliers and listen to feedback.
-For example prepare forecasts in good faith and in consultation with suppliers. - Pay suppliers on time and in accordance with agreed payment terms. - If a supplier complains, acknowledge and resolve it quickly, with help from the Legal department if necessary. - Be thoughtful and empathetic when communicating with suppliers: written communications can easily be misinterpreted.
+For example prepare forecasts in good faith and in consultation with suppliers. - Pay suppliers on time and in accordance with agreed payment terms. - If a supplier complains, acknowledge and resolve it quickly, with help from your local Legal team if necessary. - Be thoughtful and empathetic when communicating with suppliers: written communications can easily be misinterpreted.

-- Q Can I ask a supplier to fund a promotion? - A In most markets this is permitted but there are limitations on how much they can contribute and suppliers must never be forced to participate in a promotion. - Q I work in General Merchandise.
+- Q Can I ask a supplier to fund a promotion? - A In most markets this is permitted but there are limitations on how much they can contribute and suppliers must never be forced to participate in a promotion.

+- Q I work in General Merchandise.
 In my market, the legislation applies only to groceries.
-Should I follow the legislation as well? - A If you are unsure about the application of the legislation, talk to the Legal department.
+Should I follow the legislation as well? - A If you are unsure about the application of the legislation, talk to your local Legal team.
 Our normal approach is to follow the spirit of such legislation even if the rules only apply to particular products. - Q What is the de-listing process under GSCOP? - A GSCOP requires that you must always have a genuine commercial reason to end a relationship.
-You must provide written notice to the supplier and explain how they can have the decision reviewed by a Director of Trading or escalated to the Code Compliance Officer.
+You must provide written notice to the supplier and explain how they can have the decision reviewed by a senior buyer or escalated to the Code Compliance Officer.

-- Q My competitors are selling products more cheaply than us.
+- Q I buy soft fruit for sale in Poland and the Czech Republic and my supplier claims they have the right to speak to my "Dispute Resolution Officer".
+Is this correct? - A Yes, Tesco is a signatory to the EU Supply Chain Initiative which is a mandatory code of practice governing fairness in the supply chain.
+Your supplier is entitled to speak to our Dispute Resolution contact - normally the Legal Director. - Q My competitors are selling products more cheaply than us.
 What can I do to redress the balance? - A You should always negotiate with suppliers to get the best deal you can for customers.
 You can discuss whether the supplier's cost price is acceptable but take care not to place suppliers under duress when negotiating with them and avoid making retrospective changes to existing supply agreements.